makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/nagvis.rst

 See :ref:`module_mc_nagvis` for configuration options.

+This service configure nagvis with a connection to icinga using mklivestatus because nagvis currently can't connect to a postgresql database.

+Nagvis doesn't depend on icinga unless mklivestatus socket is done with a unix pipe

 Please note that we offer two special macros to generate configurations.

 One macro is designed to add a map and the other is to add a geomap